Industry Standards

 Understanding Badge Insignia and Symbols

 Badge insignia serves practical purposes beyond simply looking official.
 These symbols instantly communicate rank and authority, allowing officers to quickly identify command structure during operations and enabling citizens to understand whom they’re interacting with.
+Whether examining traditional sheriff star badges or modern police shield designs, insignia provides immediate visual identification of authority levels.

 Common Insignia Elements